PeterBengtson/control-tower-log-aggregator/README.md

 as a starting point.
 It then adds one file at a time until all component files have been aggregated.
 This is possible because multipart uploads, whilst requiring that all files but the last are 5 MB or greater, allow the last file to be any size.
-This enables us to do a series of two-part multipart uploads, one for each log file, with the first part being the ever-increasing result, and the second each log file in turn.
-When all log files have been added, a final result file is produced by making a copy of the result, but without the initial 5 MB of dummy data.
+This enables us to do a series of two-part multipart uploads, one for each log file, with the first part being the ever-increasing aggregation file, and the second each log file in turn.
+When all log files have been added, a final result file is produced by making a copy of the aggregation file, but without the initial 5 MB of dummy data.

 As the aggregation is done in place in a dedicated scratch pad bucket, the process is fast even though a multipart upload is done for each component log file.
 S3 is a high-capacity storage engine that